 According to the US Embassy in the Philippines 1, this document “affirms that there are no legal impediments to the foreigner marrying a Filipino.”

-However, the U.S. Consular Officers are prohibited by law from making any official certification about your eligibility to marry a person in the Philippines.
-What they can only provide is an Affidavit In Lieu of Certificate of Legal Capacity to Marry.
+However, the U.S. Consular Officers are legally prohibited from making any official certification about your eligibility to marry someone in the Philippines.
+They can only provide an Affidavit In Lieu of Certificate of Legal Capacity to Marry.

 An Affidavit In Lieu of Certificate of Legal Capacity to Marry contains the following: